top of page

 In conclusion

-This is a place where you get so much for free, and in this day and age that's refreshing.
+This is a place where you get so much for free, and in this day and age that's so rare.
 In fact, you'll get a tour delivered by engaging and entertaining tour guides, who deliver the brand history and message with passion and humour and, in our case, heaps of knowledge.

-The range of tour options will cater for everyone.
+The range of tour options caters for everyone.
 Not a whiskey fan (I'll forgive you), then check out a tour of the historic structures and gardens.
 Keen to delve deeper, and actually see production, then grab a hard hat and head into parts of the distillery that explain the development of the site and whiskey industry in Kentucky.

-Photographers - whether professional, amateur, or Instagram enthusiasts, will find an array of stunning buildings and backdrops perfect for capturing memorable shots.
+Photographers, whether professional, amateur, or Instagram enthusiasts, will find an array of stunning buildings and backdrops perfect for capturing memorable shots.

-Much like our experiences with distilleries in Japan, the brand’s limited-edition expressions—some of which we tasted during our tour—are exquisite but often unavailable for purchase.
-These coveted bottles sell out almost immediately upon release, leaving collectors and visitors alike disappointed.
-These are the bottles that anyone building a collection or wanting a memento of their trip would be looking for, and sadly Buffalo Trace were among many distilleries where we left empty handed.
 I have no idea how this could be rectified, but when you make such a long trip, it is gutting to leave with nothing but memories, and a christmas bauble and some chocolates.
 Luckily we can buy some of the whiskey online in the UK.
 And if you are lucky enough to visit on a day where these limited releases are available, then expect massive queues.
 But do consider queuing, as they're worth it.
 Everyone wants to get their hands on a Blanton or a Pappy.

 The design overall is authentic, unfussy and devoid of technical wizardry.
 This place focuses on the historic buildings and the people delivering the message.
 There is no hard sell here either.

-There is so much scope on site to add even more visitor experiences and facilities, some of which I have suggested, such as more food options and indoor or covered areas that are temperature controlled for the benefit of the tour guests and staff alike.
+There is so much scope on site to add even more visitor experiences and facilities, some of which I have suggested, such as indoor or covered areas that are temperature controlled for the benefit of the tour guests and staff alike.
 More benches would be helpful for those with mobility issues.
 A few pictures on the standard tour showing the production process, mash tuns and stills for example, would have helped explain the process too.
 I would jump at the chance to work with Sazerac on these.

 Proof that free can indeed be fabulous.